rohitmujumdar/Propagation-of-Epidemics-in-Citation-Networks/README.md

 # Propagation-of-Epidemics-in-Citation-Networks

 This project was done as a part of the course requirement of CS 8803 : Data Science for Epidemiology (Fall 2020).
 There are two folders in this package.
-The DOC folder contains a report and a presentation for the  project.
-The SRC folder is composed of a code and data folder.
+The ```DOC``` folder contains a report and a presentation for the  project.
+The ```SRC``` folder is composed of a code and data folder.

 The codes of this project are written in Python3.
-The packages needed to run this project can be installed by running ```pip3 install -r requirements.txt``` on the ```requirements.txt``` file in SRC.
+Henceforth, all the references to folders will be within the ```SRC``` folder.
+The packages needed to run this project can be installed by running ```pip3 install -r requirements.txt``` on the ```requirements.txt``` file in ```SRC```shou.
 To use this project and run a demo, please perform the following steps in te given order.
 Each step is articulated with its context, goal and data requirment.

 1. **Preparing Prestige Data**: